 How Do I Resume After A Bereavement Leave?

-You cannot expect everything to return to normal after taking sometime away to grieve.
-Chances are that your collegues will welcome you with a throng of condolences and a few pity-parties.
-Whatever the case, make it easy on yourself by blending back in to routine.
+You cannot expect everything to return to normal after taking some time away to grieve.
+Chances are that your colleagues will welcome you with a throng of condolences and a few pity-parties.
+Whatever the case, make it easy on yourself by blending back into a routine.
 It only gets better.